NiaDavis/stopwatch-project/README.md

 # Stopwatch Project

-Welcome to my Stopwatch Project, a visually stunning timekeeping application that combines functionality with an artistic design.
+Welcome to my Stopwatch Project, a visually appealing timekeeping website.

 ## Technologies Used